Were you properly informed of the risks?

 Why Maurice Blackburn?

 We know that informed-consent issues can have devastating consequences.
-If you or a loved one has experienced this type of malpractice, our team can help you understand your legal options to achieve the best possible outcome.
+If you or a loved one has experienced this type of malpractice, our personal injury lawyers can help you understand your legal options to achieve the best possible outcome.

 We are Australia's leading medical negligence law firm and have a team of dedicated professionals who only handle medical malpractice claims.
 This team has successfully represented hundreds of patients and their families in complex and sensitive cases.

 Medical malpractice laws are different across states and territories, so it's important to have a local lawyer with national resources.
-That's why we have offices in Melbourne, Sydney, Brisbane, Perth, Adelaide, Darwin and throughout Australia.
+That's why Maurice Blackburn Lawyers has offices in Melbourne, Sydney, Brisbane, Perth, Adelaide, Darwin and throughout Australia.

 If you think you have experienced medical malpractice, talk to us today to find out how we can help you.